vbaconnet-ledger/developer-portal/_docs/CI/51_live_on_desktop.md

 }
 ```

-then you will need to connect your nano with a seed that you want to freeze (that means you don't want to do anymore transaction with that seed, or you will need to regenerate the snapshot everytime)

-and execute in the CLI the command :
+Then connect your nano with a seed that you want to freeze (that means you don't want to do anymore transaction with that seed, or you will need to regenerate the snapshot everytime) and execute in the CLI the command :
 ```sh
 `ledger-live generateTestScanAccounts -c mycoin`
 ```

-the output should be like this :
+The expected output is:

 ```js
 // @flow